rockset/kafka-connect-rockset/README.md

 }'
 ```

-7. Use the following commands to check status, and manage connectors and tasks:
+7. In distributed mode, use the following commands to check status, and manage connectors and tasks:
 ```

 # List active connectors